Political views of Christopher Hitchens: Israeli−Palestinian conflict

 Hitchens described Zionism as "an ethno-nationalist quasi-religious ideology" but argued that Zionism "nonetheless has founded a sort of democratic state which isn't any worse in its practice than many others with equally dubious origins."
-He stated that Israeli settlements on Palestinian territory in order to achieve security for Israel are "doomed to fail in the worst possible way", and the cessation of this "appallingly racist and messianic delusion" would "confront the internal clerical and chauvinist forces which want to instate a theocracy for Jews".
+He stated that Israeli settlements on Palestinian territory to achieve security for Israel are "doomed to fail in the worst possible way", and the cessation of this "appallingly racist and messianic delusion" would "confront the internal clerical and chauvinist forces which want to instate a theocracy for Jews".
 Hitchens contended that the "solution of withdrawal would not satisfy the jihadists" and wondered "What did they imagine would be the response of the followers of the Prophet [Muhammad]?"

 Hitchens bemoaned the transference of Arab secularism into religious terrorism as a means of democratisation: "the most depressing and wretched spectacle of the past decade, for all those who care about democracy and secularism, has been the degeneration of Palestinian Arab nationalism into the theocratic and thanatocratic hell of Hamas and Islamic Jihad".

 On 14 November 2004, Hitchens noted:

 Edward Said asked many times, in public and private, where the Mandela of Palestine could be.
 In rather bold contrast to this decent imagination, Arafat managed to be both a killer and a compromiser (Mandela was neither), both a Swiss bank account artist and a populist ranter (Mandela was neither), both an Islamic "martyrdom" blow-hard and a servile opportunist, and a man who managed to establish a dictatorship over his own people before they even had a state (here one simply refuses to mention Mandela in the same breath).

 Hitchens had previously collaborated on this issue with Edward Said, publishing the 1988 book Blaming the Victims: Spurious Scholarship and the Palestinian Question.

 Hitchens had said of himself, "I am an Anti-Zionist.
-I'm one of those people of Jewish descent who believes that Zionism would be a mistake even if there were no Palestinians."
+I'm one of those people of Jewish descent who believes that Zionism would be a mistake even if there were no Palestinians." and "If Jews born in Brooklyn have a right to a state in Palestine, then Palestinians born in Jerusalem have a right to a state in Palestine.
+Anyone who doesn't agree with that principle I think is suspect."